SkyFlame00/frankenstein/README.md

 ![Brush clipping example][brush clipping]

-6. You can switch between a couple of viewing modes in 3D viewer: texture mode (not yet ready), color mode, polygon mode and wireframe mode
+6. You can switch between a couple of viewing modes in 3D viewer with `V` and `F` keys: texture mode (not yet ready), color mode, polygon mode and wireframe mode

 ![Viewing modes example][viewing modes]